ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 10. Enter `localhost` into the server address box
 11. Click "Connect"

+For additional client features, issue the `/help` command in the Archipelago Client.
+Once connected to the AP server, you can also issue the `!help` command to learn about additional commands like `!hint`.

 ## Allowing Other People to Join Your Game
 1. Ensure your Archipelago Client is running.
 2. Ensure port `34197` is forwarded to the computer running the Archipelago Client.